Quantified self: Quantified baby

-Quantified baby is a branch of the quantified self movement that is concerned with collecting extensive data on a baby's daily activities, and using this data to make inferences about behaviour and health.
+Quantified baby is a branch of the quantified self movement that is concerned with collecting extensive data on a baby's daily activities, and using this data to make inferences about behavior and health.
 A number of software and hardware products exist to assist data collection by the parent or to collect data automatically for later analysis.
 Reactions to quantified baby are mixed.

 Parents are often told by health professionals to record daily activities about their babies in the first few months, such as feeding times, sleeping times and diaper changes.
 This is useful for both the parent (used to maintain a schedule and ensure they remain organised) and for the health professional (to make sure the baby is on target and occasionally to assist in diagnosis).

 For quantified self, knowledge is power, and knowledge about oneself easily translates as a tool for self-improvement.
 The aim for many is to use this tracking to ultimately become better parents.
 Some parents use sleep trackers because they worry about sudden infant death syndrome.

 A number of apps exist that have been made for parents wanting to track their baby's daily activities.
 The most frequently tracked metrics are feeding, sleeping and diaper changes.
 Mood, activity, medical appointments and milestones are also sometimes covered.
 Other apps are specifically made for breastfeeding mothers, or those who are pumping their milk to build up a supply for their baby.

 Quantified baby, as in quantified self, is associated with a combination of wearable sensors and wearable computing.
 The synergy of these is related to the concept of the Internet of things.